Receiver operating characteristic (ROC) movies, universal ROC (UROC) curves, and coefficient of predictive ability (CPA): Discussion

-In view of the advent of dynamic graphics in mainstream scientific publishing, we contend that ROC movies, UROC curves, and CPA are bound to supersede traditional ROC curves and AUC in a wealth of applications.
-Open source code for their implementation in Python (Python, 2019) and the R language and environment for statistical computing (R Core Team, 2020) is available on GitHub at \url{https://github.com/evwalz/rocm_python_nwp} and \url{https://github.com/evwalz/uroc}.
+In view of the advent of dynamic graphics in mainstream scientific publishing, we contend that ROC movies, UROC curves, and $\CPA$ are bound to supersede traditional ROC curves and $\AUC$ in a wealth of applications.
+Open source code for their implementation in Python \citep{python2021} and the \textsf{R} language and environment for statistical computing \citep{rcore2021} is available on GitHub at \url{https://github.com/evwalz/urocc} and \url{https://github.com/evwalz/uroc}.

-\section{acknowledgements}
+\section{Acknowledgements}

-We thank Zied Ben Bouall\`egue, Timo Dimitriadis, Andreas Eberl, Dominic Edelmann, Andreas Fink, Peter Knippertz, Sebastian Lerch, Marlon Maranan, Florian Pappenberger, Johannes Resin, Peter Sanders, David Richardson, Philipp Zschenderlein and seminar participants at the European Centre for Medium-Range Weather Forecasts (ECMWF) and International Symposium on Forecasting (ISF) for advice, discussion and encouragement.
+We thank three anonymous referees, Zied Ben Bouall\`egue, Timo Dimitriadis, Andreas Eberl, Dominic Edelmann, Andreas Fink, Alexander I.~Jordan, Peter Knippertz, Sebastian Lerch, Marlon Maranan, Florian Pappenberger, Johannes Resin, David Richardson, Peter Sanders, Johanna F.~Ziegel, Philipp Zschenderlein and seminar participants at the European Centre for Medium-Range Weather Forecasts (ECMWF) and International Symposium on Forecasting (ISF) for advice, discussion and encouragement.
 In particular, Peter Knippertz provided detailed comments on the WeatherBench example.
 This work has been supported by the Klaus Tschira Foundation, by the Helmholtz Association, and by the Deutsche Forschungs\-ge\-mein\-schaft (DFG, German Research Foundation) -- Project-ID 257899354 -- TRR 165.
 Tilmann Gneiting furthermore acknowledges travel support via the ECMWF Fellowship programme.